Skip to main content

 Introduction

-The lifecycle of an incident will typically go through these states:
+If you are using PagerDuty for on-call management, an incident will typically go through these states:

 StateTriggered BySource